On-Prem, Private Datacenter, or Cloud? Choose by Workload, Not Trend

 CapEx vs OpEx: do not stop at year one

-Cloud often wins early on startup cost and speed.
-Over time, economics depend on workload profile, storage growth, egress patterns, licensing tiers, and operating stability requirements.
+Cloud often wins early on startup cost and speed to provision.
+The economics shift over time depending on workload profile, storage growth, egress patterns, licensing tiers, and operating stability requirements.
+A decision based only on year-one cost will often lead to surprises in years three through five.

 AI adds a placement and risk decision